froelofs/inquisitive-semantics/_courses/2024-amsterdam.md

         <a href="https://www.dropbox.com/s/2gjezdy4c7p2ccn/Proceedings2022-pages-173-179.pdf" target="_blank">Klochowicz 2022</a>
       </td>
       <td>
-        Universal constraints on the semantics of responsive clause-embedding predicates
+        Universal constraints on the semantics of responsive predicates: are there verbs that mean *know* when combined with a declarative clause and *wonder* when combined with an interrogative clause?
         <!--
         (<a href="https://www.dropbox.com/scl/fi/pnrshgpupuv1p537lmryn/Responsive_predicates.pdf?rlkey=30nr25ggyl1xxocxeb9fiuz97&dl=0">slides</a>)
         -->